-Temporary fencing is necessary by law to create a barrier to confine any safety hazards during demolition, excavation and during construction.
-The entire length of the construction site must be fenced off during the period of project.
+Temporary fencing acts as a barrier to keep areas such as construction or building sites and event venues secure.
+TTFS’ temporary construction fencing panels are designed to allow quick and easy assembly on a variety of surfaces.
+Temporary fencing is required by law to confine any safety hazards during demolition, excavation and construction.
+The entire length of the construction site must be fenced off during the period of the project.

 It’s also important to create a barrier for public safety – as you could be liable if a member of the public was to receive harm due to the absence of adequate fencing.

 At TTFS, we have a range of temporary fencing panel styles and types for various industries and applications including construction panels, gate panels and heavy-duty options.
 All of our temporary fencing panels are manufactured to stand the test of time under harsh Australian conditions.
 TTFS’ temporary panels contain an anti-climb mesh, are hand welded for optimal strength and have a hot-dipped galvanised steel finish.
 To meet safety laws and standard regulations you must make sure your temporary fencing is installed properly.
 Read on for our tips on how to secure your site appropriately, efficiently, and most of all – safely.

 7 Temporary Fencing Installation & Maintenance Tips

 First, you will need to assess if you’ve got adequate and safe conditions for putting up temporary fencing.
 Ensure that the ground you’re installing the fence on is level and the immediate area is clear.

 Think about the weather – strong gusts of wind could be dangerous while you’re moving temporary fencing panels, and rain could create a slippery surface.
 As you’re laying out the stays, make sure you’re positioning them out of the way of your workers and any passing pedestrians – they can be a tripping hazard if not placed correctly.
 Once you’re confident of your site area, it’s time to start putting your fence together.